DNWMNCR/JavaForSmallTeams/process/100_build_fast_feedback_loops.md

 Ideally all feedback would be instantaneous, but in practice it is either impractical or impossible to get all feedback this way.

-Instead software development is organized as nested levels of feedback as shown below.
+Instead software development is organized as nested levels of feedback, as shown here:

 ![Development feedback cycles](../generated/images/svg/feedback_cyclesncr.png)